 I only do sponsored post with companies and brands that I love and use on a daily/weekly basis.
 This is another way I make money to help support my family.

 Yes, I co-author a lifestyle/DIY blog with my husband Jon.
 We started Sew Woodsy in 2010, a year after we bought a foreclosed home.
 I was tired of sharing photos via a photo share site with family and friends so I decided to start another blog documenting our journey of home ownership one tutorial at a time!

 I have no idea.
 I just do.
 I wish there was a magical answer.
 Katie’s Cucina started first and has always remained my number 1 priority.
 I strive to post at least 3 post a week on Katie’s Cucina.
 I use to strive to post the same amount of content on Sew Woodsy.
 I’ve let go of the fact that I’m not super women and do it all.
 I now post on Sew Woodsy whenever I have a free moment and I have something good to share.

 I love your photography.
 Do you have any tutorials to help me improve my food photography?

 Oh man… we try a lot of new recipes; however, I’m normal like everyone else and have a handful of “go-to” recipes I rotate throughout the month.
 Lately, you can find me making my one pot lasagna, pot pie, Italian Sausage Bake, and crunchy-baked chicken strips at least once a month.
-I rotate out my slow cooker shredded chicken tacos, grilled chicken fajitas, Lemon Bruschetta Chicken Pasta, and grilled chicken with veggies at least every two weeks.
+I rotate out my slow cooker shredded chicken tacos, grilled chicken fajitas, Lemon Bruschetta Chicken Pasta, skillet salisbury steak, and picadillo as well as grilled chicken with veggies at least every two weeks.